frontrowhealth/brand-library/README.md

 #### Preview widget on the store
-3. You should see the widget displayed under the product title (or wherever you chose to add the widget).
+1. You should see the quantitative data widget displayed under the product title (or wherever you chose to add the widget).
-4. You can also verify that the widget doesn't show up on product pages that don't have a provider count.
+1. You can also verify that the widget doesn't show up on product pages that don't have a provider count.
-5. Toggle between mobile and desktop views in the top right hand corner.
+1. Toggle between mobile and desktop views in the top right hand corner.
 1. The link in the quantitative widget should link down to the provider testimonials section.
-1. Save and preview.
-Test that the link in the quantitative data snippet goes to the reviews section.
+1. If you're using the modal, verify that the "Frontrow Health" link at the bottom of the reviews section opens the modal.
+1. If you have some products with just quantitative data, verify that the link opens to correct content.
+Either the modal or a new tab to Frontrow's overview page.
     - *If you created a copy of your theme, you can now publish it from the shopify dashboard.*